 Beavers are amazing and important creatures.
 They are ecosystem engineers, building dams that create ponds and wetlands.
 The cool, deep water of beaver ponds can be vital habitat for fish, including coho salmon.
 In summer 2016, JCWC volunteers began mapping Johnson Creek’s beaver activity, in hopes of better understanding how to work with beavers to restore the watershed.

-2016 beaver surveys took place mainly on one weekend in August and two weekends in September.
-Twenty-nine volunteers surveyed 13 reaches, recording all beaver dams and other activity signs such as chewed trees and mud slides.
-Each survey was conducted by 2-3 volunteers.
+Since 2016, JCWC beaver surveys have taken place in August and September.
+Volunteers survey stream reaches, recording all beaver dams and other activity signs such as chewed trees and mud slides.
+Each survey is conducted by 2-3 volunteers.

 The beaver survey was developed after consulting with several other agencies studying beavers in the Portland metro area.
 Kate Holleran, Senior Natural Resources Scientist with Metro, was the project’s main scientific advisor.
 Kate has also been advising beaver surveys conducted by Mount Hood Community College students in 2015 and 2016 on a portion of Johnson Creek.
 Meanwhile, USGS and Clean Water Services have been surveying beaver activity in the Tualatin River Watershed.